-Once diagnosis of primary sclerosing cholangitis (PCS) is confirmed, you can begin treatment.
-There are a number of different treatment options for PCS and your doctor will discuss with you the best course of treatment.
+Once a diagnosis of primary sclerosing cholangitis (PCS) is confirmed, you can begin treatment.
+There are a number of different treatment options for PCS, and your doctor will discuss with you the best course of treatment.

 Treatment options include:

-Ursodeoxycholic acid is one treatment for primary sclerosing cholangitis; it improves abnormal biochemical tests.
-It works by increasing the bile flow as well as preventing damage to liver cells.
-However, this medication does not appear to affect survival or the need for liver transplantation.
-Studies have shown that it may be harmful in high dosages.
+There is no medication proven to be effective in the treatment of PSC.
+However, ursodeoxycholic acid is a treatment that improves abnormal biochemical tests.
+It works by increasing the bile flow as well as preventing damage to liver cells, but it does not appear to affect survival or the need for liver transplantation.
+In addition, studies have shown that it may be harmful in high dosages.

 Endoscopic therapy is the widely accepted option because it is relatively noninvasive and can be repeated as necessary.
 It may prolong transplant-free survival, and can also significantly improve the quality of life for patients awaiting transplantation.

-See illustration: Technique of endoscopic balloon dilatation of biliary strictures illustration.
+See illustration: Technique of endoscopic balloon dilatation of biliary strictures.